 Awareness is the ability to sense what is happening in the surrounding.
 In the animal world, awareness is crucial to survival.
-It helps the animal to evade predators while looking for food, to seek shelter on the approaching storm, and to find mate when the reproduction urge awakens.
-For us, the human beings, awareness is no longer about just survival; living just to stay alive.
-We have to be aware of the food we eat to stay healthy and live longer, of the strangers around us waiting to take advantage of our weakness, of the wastes we generated so as not to pollute the environment, etc. We begin to be aware of:
+It helps the animal to evade predators while looking for food, seek shelter in the approaching storm, and to find a mate when the reproduction urge awakens.
+For us, human beings, awareness is no longer about just survival and living just to stay alive.
+We have to be aware of the food we eat to stay healthy and live longer, of the strangers around us waiting to take advantage of our weakness, of the wastes we generated so as not to pollute the environment, etc. We also begin to be aware of:

-Our mortality and wonder if each person’s life is a onetime deal,
+1) Our mortality and wonder if each person’s life is a one-time deal,

-The haves and the haves-not and wonder if there is a purpose behind the unfairness,
+2) The haves and the have-nots and wonder if there is a purpose behind the unfairness,

-Just like other animals on Earth, our awareness is instinctive in nature.
+Just like other animals on Earth, our awareness is instinctive.
 But, as we learn more about the world we are living in, our awareness has also gradually broadened beyond Earth toward the stars where the building materials of life come from.

-As our civilization moved forward and we were no longer concerning about food, shelter, and other basic necessities, our awareness had expanded to law and order, manner and morality, rules and regulations, job and education, jealousy and prejudice, kindness and tolerance, etc. To live in a group, a community, a city, and latter a country, we learned:
+As our civilization moved forward and we were no longer concerned about food, shelter, and other necessities, our awareness had expanded to the necessities of law and order, manner and morality, rules and regulations, job and education, jealousy and prejudice, kindness and tolerance, etc. To live in a group, a community, a city, and later a country, we learned:

-What things we could do in public, how to raise a family in private, and the consequence of the uncontrolled emotional outburst and the violent urge,
+1) What things we could do in public, how to raise a family in private, and the consequence of the uncontrolled emotional outburst,

-Science and mathematics to help us solve problems with reason and logic, and to understand how Nature works,
+2) Science and mathematics help us solve problems with reason and logic, and to understand how Nature works,

-Our efforts had changed the ways we lived and in the process, transformed the Earth’s landscape:
+Our awareness and efforts had changed the ways we lived and in the process, transformed the Earth’s landscape:

-With low-rises, high rises, and other structures for people to live and work anywhere,
+2) With low-rises, high-rises, and other structures for people to live and work anywhere,

-With machines that help to manage our more and more complex life styles, etc.
+3) With telephones, computers, and other machines that help to manage our more and more complex lifestyles, etc.